 My friend picked us up at Taoyuan International Airport (TPE) – Taipei’s main airport – and took us around for pretty much the whole trip.
 I had visited Taiwan twice before so I knew what to expect but, for my husband, it was a trial and error gastronomic experience.

 He did end up liking most of the food (mochi is probably his new favorite), although his favorite part of the trip was the visit to a hot spring resort!

 Taiwan to Los Angeles (Then Home)

 I wanted to avoid flying into Chicago because it would be another 2.5 hours of driving to get home, and one-way car rentals are rather expensive.
-Flying into LA and then taking a couple of domestic flights to get to my regional airport (only 15-minute drive home!) was the best option for this trip.
+Flying into Los Angeles and then taking a couple of domestic flights to get to my regional airport (only 15-minute drive home!) was the best option for this trip.

-While I wanted to fly business class back to the US, there weren’t airlines with great business class products on the dates we could fly to justify spending the extra points.
+While I wanted to fly business class back to the U.S., there weren’t airlines with great business class products on the dates we could fly to justify spending the extra points.

 I think EVA Air provided the best economy class amenities out of all the airlines I have flown.
 The food wasn’t spectacular but really, any economy class food is going to be very mediocre after one has experienced dining in business class!

-I paid for all accommodation in cash and I was able to find rooms for about $80 a night at each destination.
+I paid for all accommodation in cash and I was able to find rooms for about $80 per night at each destination.
 I prefer saving my Ultimate Rewards points for flights because I don’t spend a lot of time in hotel rooms anyway when I travel, so I can always find reasonably priced hotels that I am happy to pay cash for.